Complete rules

 square being unavailable, the piece can be placed anywhere in Neutral Territory.

-board at this time.
+the board at this time.

 6. The move sequence is unchanged.
 For example, if Red and White are joined in an Unstable Alliance by Red conquering White, then Yellow will play next (immediately after Red's Conquest of White),